 Documentation of evaluations, completed ratings, matrixes and OCR calculations are the responsibility of individual faculty members, with verification by the chairs or deans.
+Available summary data of student evaluations will be provided by the University.

-The market equity process
+B. The market equity Compensation Process